An exegetical commentary on the New Testament Greek text

 A disciple / friend of the apostle John, member of a Johannine circle / school.
 Arguments abound as to this person's association with the apostle.
 It seems highly unlikely that the gospel is the creation of a theologian devoid of contact with the apostle John or his writings.

-The author of this gospel remains hidden in the mist of time, but it is not unreasonable to argue that a friend or colleague of the apostle John has, on his demise, drawn together his teachings, oral and written, and compiled them into a single gospel.
-So, John may not be the author of the final product, but he is likely to be its main source, cf., Jn.21:24, see Brown, Schnackenburg.
+The author of this gospel remains hidden in the mist of time, but it is not unreasonable to argue that an editor, a friend or colleague of the apostle John has, on his demise, drawn together his teachings, oral and written, and compiled them into a single gospel.
+So, John may not be the author of the final product, but there is a good chance he is its main source, cf., Jn.21:24, see Brown, Schnackenburg.

 John states the purpose of the gospel in clear terms: "these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life through his name", 20:31.
 Belief in Christ is often taken to express the act of coming to faith, in which case the purpose of the gospel is evangelistic.
 Yet, the act of believing can also be viewed as an ongoing reliance on Christ, in which case the purpose of the gospel is pastoral.
 Interestingly, the verb "to believe", pisteuhte, pres. subj., expressing durative action, has an aorist variant, pisteushte, expressing punctiliar action.
 If this is original, then it is possible that the act of coming to faith is in John's mind.
 Yet, an aorist verb can simply state a fact about an action, here the act of believing.